tarides/ocaml-platform-installer/README.md

 You are then able to run `ocaml-platform`.
 It will install the platform tools in the current switch.
 Note that the first time the command is run for a given version of ocaml, installing the tools for the switch takes a few minutes.

+If you are an advanced user and want to understand how `ocaml-platform` works under the hood, go directly to the [Under the hood](#whats-under-the-hood) section.

 ### The advantages of using `ocaml-platform`

 The advantages are the following: